 "I wasn't trying to become a folk-hero, all I was trying to do was piss off the Colby goalie."
 So began a letter to the editor, published in the March 7, 1986 issue of the Bowdoin Orient, the student newspaper that touts itself as the oldest continuously published student weekly in the country.

 The Orient was founded in 1871 but the March 7, 1986 issue was the first one I read.
-Right around the time the March 7 issue arrived at the offices of Maine Times, just across the Androscoggin River from Bowdoin College, I began work as a staff writer at the storied alternative newsweekly.
+Right around the time the March 7 issue arrived at the offices of Maine Times, just across the Androscoggin River from Bowdoin College, I began work as a staff writer at the storied (but, alas, now defunct) alternative newsweekly.

 Thirty-five years after reading that newspaper reference to annoying the Colby College netkeeper, I am today the dad of a Bowdoin College sophomore who is also serving as one of the Orient's news editors.
 So I have lately been reminded of something I knew back then in my Maine Times days: Bowdoin (in Brunswick) and Colby (in Waterville) share an intense rivalry.
 It is literally true that my daughter had not been admitted to Bowdoin for more than two days before she started making disparaging comments about Colby.
 It must be in the air or something.

 In any event, recently I dispatched the news editor in question to rifle through back-issues of her newspaper to see if she could come up with the above-referenced letter to the editor.
 I remembered only that it had been published at some time during my four years at Maine Times.
 She quickly hit paydirt.

 Why had I remembered this letter for 35 years?
 You'll see.
 Here is the rest of it, in its entirety: